Free Printable: Low Carb & Keto Food ListGet It Now

 After visiting Vienna, Salzburg, Prague, and Berlin, we’re heading to our final destination – Paris.
 I love French food to pieces, and I can’t wait to have some amazing foie gras and French liver pate.
 But, I have to admit that after all this time away from home, a small part of me misses low carb pizza.
 I made the best zucchini pizza crust recipe right before I left, and even though I’m going to enjoy every moment of my time in Paris, I do look forward to making it again.

 If there’s a vegetable that can go with the flavors of pizza, you can bet I’ve made a pizza out of it.
 Zucchini crust pizza is just one of my many favorites.
+It has the perfect moisture content, just like in almond flour zucchini bread.

 Unlike many heavy pizza crust recipes, this one is very light – just 83 calories and 2 grams net carbs per slice.